U.S. official says 'very hard' to get Iran nuclear deal

 "I think we can (get a deal), whether we will, we will have to see because it is hard.
 It is very hard," the official told reporters after talks between the six and Iran resumed in the Swiss city.

-The official also said that the vast majority of sanctions on Iran would remain in place after any preliminary accord on limiting its disputed nuclear programme, and that Washington would "vigorously" implement them.
+The official also said that the vast majority of sanctions on Iran would remain in place after any preliminary accord on limiting its disputed nuclear program, and that Washington would "vigorously" implement them.

 The five permanent U.N.
 Security Council members plus Germany are meeting with Iran to negotiate a deal that would lead to the freezing of some sensitive parts of Tehran's nuclear program in exchange for temporary relief from international sanctions that have crippled the Iranian economy.